DahalRojan/university_advising_chatbot/README.md

 # Academic Advisor Assistant 🤖🎓

-This is an AI-powered academic advising tool built with [Your Stack - e.g., FastAPI + React + LLM API].
+This is an AI-powered academic advising tool built with [FastAPI + React + LLM API].
 It simulates a helpful academic advisor assistant who offers students guidance on:

 - 📚 Course planning and degree progress
 - 🧠 Study techniques and time management